mitchpaulus/dotfiles/notes/lsp.md

 - Pretty much need a `tsconfig` - this will set the directory used for main.

 - Debug in console - Help -> Toggle Developer Tools in VS Code

+## DocumentSymbols and WorkspaceSymbols

+See https://github.com/neovim/neovim/issues/11664 for potential uses of that.